openstack-archive/sahara-tests/sahara_tests/scenario/README.rst

 How to run
 ----------

+Information about authentication can be found in section `Authentication`_.

 Scenario framework has default templates for testing Sahara.
 For use them, need to specify plugin and version (for transient check and fake plugin, version is not necessary):